phpredis/phpredis/README.md

 *connectTimeout*: float, value in seconds (default is 0 meaning unlimited)
 *retryInterval*: int, value in milliseconds (optional)
 *readTimeout*: float, value in seconds (default is 0 meaning unlimited)
-*persistent*: mixed, if value is string then it used as persistend id, else value casts to boolean
+*persistent*: mixed, if value is string then it used as persistent id, else value casts to boolean
 *auth*: mixed, authentication information
+*database*: int, database number
 *ssl*: array, SSL context options

 ### Class RedisException